js-advancers/learning-javascript-together/README.md

 ### Learning Group Structure

-1. How do you organize your meetings: `Fabian`
+1. How do you organize your meetings: @fabiankaegy

    Do you have a format is it more free flowing?